 There are five element types: Image, text, logo, button, and click area.
 Here’s an example: When you map the feed attribute "name" as a text element, you will use Bannerwise text elements for this feed attribute.

-To start with, click on "Map feed" in the following screen:
+To start with, click on "Start mapping" in the following screen:

-Step 6: Simply select an element or "Do not import" for each attribute in your feed and click on "Done" when you're finished.
+Step 6: Simply select an element or "Do not import" for each attribute in your feed and click on "Save" when you're finished.

 Next step: Creating your dynamic ads for Google Studio

-If you want to know more about this feature and are interested in publishing dynamic Ads for Google Ads, schedule a meeting with our Customer Success Manager.
+If you want to know more about this feature and are interested in publishing dynamic Ads for Google Ads, schedule a meeting with us!
 We will provide you with the next steps and all you need to know.

 CONTENT OF THIS GUIDE: